OpenGene/fastp/README.md

 sudo make install
 ```

+# filtering
+Quality filtering is enabled by default, but you can disable it by `-Q` or `disable_quality_filtering`.
+Currently it supports filtering by limiting the N base number (`-n, --n_base_limit`),  and the percentage of unqualified bases.

+To filter reads by its percentage of unqualified bases, two options should be provided:
+* -q, --qualified_quality_phred       the quality value that a base is qualified.
+Default 15 means phred quality >=Q15 is qualified.
+* -u, --unqualified_percent_limit    how many percents of bases are allowed to be unqualified (0~100).
+Default 40 means 40%

+Length filtering is enabled by default, but you can disable it by `-L` or `--disable_length_filtering`.
+The minimum length requirement is specified with `-l` or `--length_required`.

 # adapters
-adapter trimming is enabled by default, but you can disable it by `-A` or `--disable_adapter_trimming`.
+Adapter trimming is enabled by default, but you can disable it by `-A` or `--disable_adapter_trimming`.
 Adapter sequences can be automatically detected for both PE/SE data, which means you don't have to input the adapter sequences to trim them.
 * For SE data, the adapters are evaluated by analyzing the tails of first ~1M reads.
 This evaluation may be inacurrate, and you can specify the adapter sequence by `-a` or `--adapter_sequence` option.
 If adapter sequence is specified, the auto detection for SE data will be disabled.
 * For PE data, the adapters are detected by overlap analysis, which seeks for the overlap of each pair of reads.
 This method is robust and fast so that you don't have to input the adapter sequence even you know it.
 For PE data, the `-a` or `--adapter_sequence` option is ignored.